SNAKES ON A PLANE

 "Yeah!
 And then, like, a snake bites a guy's weiner!
 Heh.
 Heh heh."

 I think you see where I'm going here, I just don't think you'll be entertained.
 It's a funny movie in that sense.
 Honestly my only real disappointment was Samuel L. Jackson.
-What he should have done here was played an over the top parody of himself.
+What he should have done here was play an over the top parody of himself.
 That would have been perfect for the movie and very funny.
 Instead, he's subdued and just not his usual persona.
 And it takes forever for him to deliver the line about how intently he wants the snakes off the plane.

 So what did I really think?
 Well normally I rate good bad movies with negative shriek girls because their entertainment value is unintentional.
 But this is good bad on purpose which means ... my brain hurts.
-I give SNAKES ON A PLANE 4 shriek girls.

 ShriekGirlShriekGirlShriekGirlShriekGirl